 Other forms of LEV are used in workshops, for example, where systems will vary according to the work being undertaken.
 However, many systems perform badly, often because of poor design specification, inappropriate additions, or lack of maintenance.

 The webpages on LEV have been subdivided into parts as indicated on the right hand side of this page.
+Please note that there are separate Logbooks for Fume Cupboards, Capture Hoods and and Micro-biological Safety Cabinets (MSCs).

 Summary of Departmental Responsibilities: